1.3 Literals, Types, and Numeral Systems

 Booleans and None

-None means no value or no object has been provided.
-It is not the same as 0, False, or an empty string, even though all of those can behave as false in conditions.
+None means no value or no object was provided.
+It is not the same as 0, False, or '', even though all four are "falsy" in conditions.
+A function with no return statement returns None.

 Exam approach